Technologies for petroleum exploration and production from lakes, piers and out of sight of land.

 Deep Sea Roughnecks

 The complexity of offshore exploration and production has led to many new technologies.
 In 1948, Shell Oil Company and others pioneered the use of underwater television cameras for survey, inspection, and repair work.
-The Navy also developed deep sea technologies for submarine rescue.
-Despite state-of-the-art robotics, offshore petroleum industry and scientific needs for manned deep sea diving continue.
+The Navy also developed deep-sea technologies for submarine rescue.
+Despite state-of-the-art robotics, the offshore industry and scientists continue to need skilled, deep-sea divers.

 Offshore Drilling Exploration History